 You may learn more about the Visa Waiver program on the Department of State website.

 - If coming for a meeting, research or similar activities, contact your experiment spokesperson or department head.
 They will begin an internal process that results in the issuance of an invitation letter to you from Fermilab.
 If coming for a workshop, conference, school or other Fermilab event, the event organizers will issue an invitation letter to you.
 In either case, the invitation letter confirms the purpose and duration of the event or activity.
+See the Foreign Visits and Assignments website.

 - Obtain a letter from your home institution.
 The Visa Office strongly recommends that you do not apply for a B-1 visa without this;